Quick Answer

 California — Franchise Broker Registration (SB 919) + Relationship Law Pressure

 California has been franchisee-protective for a long time, and SB 919 adds a new layer.
-For the first time, franchise brokers — including franchise sales organizations, broker networks, consultants, and coaches — must register annually with the Department of Financial Protection and Innovation (DFPI) before engaging in any franchise sale in California.
-Registration fees are $450 for initial filing, $150 for renewal.
+For the first time, franchise brokers — including franchise sales organizations, broker networks, consultants, and coaches — must register annually with the Department of Financial Protection and Innovation (DFPI) before engaging in any franchise sale in California once the Part 7 program launches; DFPI currently targets July 1, 2027.
+DFPI has not yet published final registration forms, procedures, or fees.

 The law goes further than New York or Washington by also requiring brokers to provide a pre-sale disclosure document to prospective franchisees before any communication about investing in a franchise.
 This creates a new compliance layer for any multi-state operator using third-party brokers.